 There is nothing more classically British than afternoon tea, which makes National Tea Day, April 21, a wildly popular occasion in the country.
 This love of tea dates back centuries and this fondness seems to only get stronger with time!
 National Tea Day’s slogan is “Brew More.
 Do More.”
 The vision is to inspire special moments with tea.
 Working with a variety of partner companies throughout the year, they desire to bring tea drinkers, tea servers and the entire tea industry together.
 So, grab your cuppa and settle in for a read on how to celebrate this truly brilliant holiday.
+If you want to celebrate in style, check out our guide to gifts for tea lovers.

 History of National Tea Day